23 Best Things to Do in Rome, Italy (+Map of Top Sights)

 One of the best-known luxury shopping streets is Via dei Condotti.
 Here, you’ll find brands like Gucci, Prada, BVLGARI, Louis Vuitton, Saint Laurent, Dolce & Gabbana, and many others.
 For (much) more affordable fashion, head to Via del Corso.
 Here you’ll find stores like GAP, Levi’s, Nike, and similar.

-And even if you aren’t planning to buy anything, you really can’t say you’ve been to Rome and not walked on Via dei Condotti…
+And even if you aren’t planning to buy anything, you really can’t say you’ve been to Rome without having walked on Via dei Condotti…

 Good to know: Most stores are open daily from 10-11 AM to 7.30-8 PM.